Indian Curry Leaf – What are They And How to Use Them?

 Each stalk can contain, 15-20 leaves.

-So when a recipe calls for using curry leaves in a dish, you need to use a individual pieces of leaves and not the whole stalk.
+So if a recipe calls for using curry leaves in a dish, you need to use individual leaves and not the whole stalk.

 The use of fresh curry leaves is dominant and indispensable is Southern and Western Indian cuisine.